What is employee turnover and why companies should track it?

 Employee turnover rates higher than industry norms may indicate that something in your organization isn’t working right, whether it’s compensation, benefits, or company culture.
 To prevent unwanted turnover and stay competitive in the job market, employers must track employee experience and design a work environment where employees want to stay.

-Book a demo and discover how HeartCount can help you build a stronger company culture.
+Try it for free and discover how HeartCount can help you build a stronger company culture.